iffy/wiish/README.md

 Wiish (Why Is It So Hard) GUI framework might one day make it easy to develop, package and deploy auto-updating,  cross-platform applications for desktop and mobile.
 If it succeeds, maybe the name will have to change :)

+Wiish provides 2 main things:

+1. A command line tool (`wiish`) and config file format (`wiish.toml`) for building and packaging apps
+2. A Nim library (`wiishpkg`) to use as a starting point for making your app.
+It's intended that the `wiishpkg` components could be replaced with something else if you prefer.

 # Planned Features

 | Feature             | Windows | macOS | Linux | iOS | Android |